 Cost of Solar Panels Over Time

-The cost of solar panels has never been lower.
+How much do solar panels cost?
+The truth is that the cost has never been lower.
 Here’s how the solar drop breaks down throughout the past several decades, why we can expect it to continue to drop even further and what factors do you need to consider before calculating the costs of going solar.

 - Cost of Solar Panels Over Time